Skip to main content

 2 mentions Positive Neutral Negative

-Overall, the game's stability is generally solid, with few bugs or major glitches reported.
-However, some users experienced issues with achievements not unlocking, particularly on Linux, and occasional control slow-downs.
-Despite these minor setbacks, the game received a favorable score of 7.5.
+Overall, the game's stability is generally solid, with few bugs or major glitches reported, though some users experienced issues such as achievements not unlocking on Linux and occasional control slow-downs.
+Despite these minor setbacks, the game received a favorable score of 7.5, indicating that stability did not significantly detract from the overall experience.

 • “Achievements did not unlock - buggy on Linux :(”